harveyp123/ICCD_SpTrn_SLR/SLR_GCN_Node_Class/README.md

-#### This directory is for SLR training over 1 node classification dataset: brain
+#### This directory is for SLR training over GCN on 3 dataset: Cora, Pubmed, and CiteSeer

 Steps to reproduce the results:

 ##### 1. Install the environment:

+Using the conda to create a new environment and activate it.
+Then run following code to install pytorch on cuda 11.6:
+`conda install pytorch=1.12.0 torchvision torchaudio cudatoolkit=11.6 -c pytorch -c conda-forge`

+Then install pyg:
+pip install torch-scatter -f https://data.pyg.org/whl/torch-1.12.0+${CUDA}.html pip install torch-sparse -f https://data.pyg.org/whl/torch-1.12.0+${CUDA}.html pip install torch-geometric

+Install other necessary requirement:
 `pip install -r requirements.txt`
 <br />